A Calm Place For

 Resentment, Burnout, and Self-Abandonment

-Over time, the cost becomes more visible.
+Over time, the cost of these adaptations often becomes harder to ignore.

 • feeling drained from giving too much